-Step 18) Locate the jumper wire near the silk screened SW2.
-Note that this is not near any switch, but is as pictured in Figure 10.
-Remove the jumper by desoldering it - not by simply cutting it out!
+Step 19) Locate the jumper wire near the silk screened SW2.
+Note that this is not near any switch, but is as pictured in Figure 11.
+Remove the jumper by clipping it very close to the thru-holes.
+Turn the board over and clip the ends on the solder side, if necessary.
+You may find it easier to just desolder the jumper.